Greek American News from Philadelphia

-Wilmington, DE – Greek food fans lined up for Gyros and Loukoumades throughout the night at this landmark festival where the aromas they create are part of the long tradition visitors have come to expect.
-Holy Trinity Greek Orthodox Church played host for the 41st time to the Wilmington Greek Festival.
-Parishioners here, say this event really belongs to its city.
+Wilmington, DE – Greek food fans lined up for Gyros and Loukoumades throughout the night at this landmark festival, where the aromas they create are part of the long tradition visitors have come to expect.
+Holy Trinity Greek Orthodox Church hosted the 41st Wilmington Greek Festival.
+Parishioners here say this event really belongs to its city.

 The festival brings folks from all over the Delaware Valley to Broom Street where a Greek village comes to life for five days.
 Some stroll through the Greek Agora, while others eat inside the church gymnasium.
 There, a full range of the Greek palette is on display to eat.